 'I Help You Look & Feel Better'

-Belts, Straps, Wraps and Stupidity
+Belts, Straps, Wraps, and Wisdom in Weightlifting

-Belts, Straps, Wraps and Stupidity
+Belts, Straps, Wraps, and Wisdom in Weightlifting

 18 May 2021

-Here is a scenario I see on a daily basis in the gym.
+Here is a scenario I see all too often.
 Guy is bench pressing, in between sets he is talking to his training partner, "I have this pain in my shoulder, it's really bad" he then proceeds to add more plates to the bar, tightens up his belt another notch before grinding out another set of joint destroying reps.
-Or the other guy doing deadlifts, in between sets he walks around the gym with a lopsided gait that just screams "herniated disk!".
+Or the guy doing deadlifts, in between sets he limps around the gym with a lopsided gait that screams "herniated disk!".
 Knee wraps check, weightlifting straps check, belt buckled up so tight he can hardly breath, check.

-A chain is only as strong as its weakest link.
-Humans have lots of weak links, joints typically being the biggest ones.
-We do luckily also come with some clever mechanisms for preserving the health of our joints.
-The human nervous system under normal circumstances will not allow you to lift more than you can safely handle.
-Artificial aids like belts, straps and wraps enable you to go beyond these limits.
-"Great" says us, "now I can push my muscles beyond supraphysiological limits thereby creating greater adaptations", meanwhile your connective tissue says "oh no!"
 When you go to lift a heavy object off the floor and you tighten your grip the muscular tension in your forearm radiates upwards, through your bicep and into the shoulder joint creating more stability and increasing force production.
 This is known as Sherringtons law of irradiation.
 When you lift with wrist straps it negates the need to grip and squeeze the bar as the strap is doing the work.
 The idea being forearm muscles are smaller and weaker than the stronger back muscles therefore to effectively train the back muscles we need to bypass the limiting factor of the forearm muscles.
 Seems reasonable enough right?
 Except that now you are exposing your shoulder joint to dangerous loads.
-You see you don't need to grip the bar at all with straps and so you can (as most weightlifters do) hold the bar with a relaxed grip and so missing out on the stiffening effect of irradiation.
 In a last ditch effort to preserve the shoulder joint the body will offload as much of that load through the passive ligamentous structures of the shoulder joint as it can which eventually leads to instability and reoccurring shoulder injuries.

 This then begs the question "what do you need to be strong for?"
 How much use is that strength and those big pumped up muscles if the only way you can express that strength is by putting on a weightlifting belt or wrapping your knees?
 And this is the problem, over reliance on machines and lifting aides creates false strength.
 Because you've not taken the time to develop your core strength or train whole body movements you move like a collection of separate body parts, the deficits amplified and all it takes is one tiny thing and BOOM!
 Hello injury.